ArduPilot/ardupilot_wiki/plane/source/docs/miniTalon-build.rst

 Compass
 -------

-Similarly, a compass can be added by attaching to the flight controller's CL1/DA1 or CL2/DA2 pins.
+Similarly, a compass can be added by attaching to the autopilot's CL1/DA1 or CL2/DA2 pins.
 This is also optional and provides marginally better navigation tracking in CRUISE and AUTO modes.

 Gimbles